Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions

 The smallest possible $|\mathcal{G}|$, $\mathcal{G}\simeq-5.84$, determines the ground state, whose static properties are by now well established~\cite{HammerPRL2004,Petrov2024}.
 Within our framework, these properties can be readily studied numerically using Eq.~\eqref{eq:GPE}~\footnote{In practice, calculations are performed in the presence of a very weak external potential, which enhances the stability of our numerical approach.
-See the Supplemental Material for further information about the numerical method~\cite{supp}.}, see Fig.~\ref{fig:fig1}.
-Beyond the ground state, the generalized Gross-Pitaevskii equation also predicts the existence of universal excited states in the energy spectrum of Eq.~\eqref{eq:eq1}.
-These states are connected to the spectrum of solutions to the 2D Gross-Pitaevskii equation, either without~\cite{Haus1966} or with vorticity~\cite{Kruglov1992} (see Ref.~\cite{bakkalihassani2022} for a review).
+See the Supplemental Material for further information about the numerical method~\cite{supp}.}, see Fig.~\ref{fig:fig1}. {In particular, it is straightforward to recover the universal dependence of energy on the number of particles $E_N\simeq B_2 e^{4\pi N/|\mathcal{G}|}$~\cite{HammerPRL2004}.

-To illustrate one such state, we consider the vortex solution.
-Specifically, Fig.~\ref{fig:fig1} presents the energy of the lowest-energy configuration with topological charge $s = 1$.
-This solution corresponds to a critical interaction strength of $\mathcal{G} \simeq -24.15$.
-The energies of the corresponding states are $E^e_{N}\sim 1/R^2$; they lead to the universal scaling relation $E^e_{N+1}/E^e_N \simeq 1.7$, which may be contrasted with the ground-state scaling $E^g_{N+1}/E^g_N \simeq 8.6$~\cite{HammerPRL2004}.
-Note the markedly slower increase in energy with growing particle number -- a distinctive trait of the excited-state spectrum.
-This suggests that topologically protected excited states can be more suitable for the experimental observation of 2D universality than the ground state.
+Among the most promising experimental platforms for observing this universality are trapped ultracold atomic gases~\cite{Bloch2008}.
+To guide the corresponding experimental effort, the influence of the trapping potential on the system must be systematically explored.
+While this investigation is numerically demanding and typically requires advanced computational methods~\cite{Tononi2024}, we demonstrate below that the generalized Gross-Pitaevskii equation enables accurate and computationally efficient analysis of these effects. }

-{\it Benchmarking Eq.~\eqref{eq:GPE} at intermediate interactions.} One potential experimental platform for observing universal states is a trapped ultracold atomic gas~\cite{Bloch2008}.
-To inform this effort, the influence of the trapping potential on universal states should be systematically investigated, which becomes possible using Eq.~\eqref{eq:GPE}.
-We start by benchmarking the ground-state energy of Eq.~\eqref{eq:GPE} with a trap against the corresponding numerical result for Eq.~\eqref{eq:eq1}, see Fig.~\ref{fig:fig1}(b).
-Our focus is on weak and intermediate interaction strengths, i.e., when $|GN|$ is smaller than $|\mathcal{G}|$, which leads to $\ln B_2/N\lesssim 4\pi/\mathcal{G} \simeq -2.15 $.
+{ {\it Benchmark: Intermediate interactions.} To demonstrate the accuracy of the Gross-Pitaevskii equation in accounting for trap effects, we calculate the ground-state energy of the trapped system at intermediate interactions, i.e., when $|GN|$ is smaller than $|\mathcal{G}|$, which leads to $\ln B_2/N\lesssim 4\pi/\mathcal{G} \simeq -2.15 $.
+This ensures the most pronounced interplay between trapping and interparticle interactions, cf. Ref.~\cite{Brauneis2024}.
+To perform calculations, we employ the flow-equation approach~\cite{Kehrein2006,Tsukiyama2011} (see also End Matter) in the specific form developed for degenerate Bose systems~\cite{Volosniev2017,Brauneis2021,supp}, which not only provide benchmark data but also represent the first application of these equations to two-dimensional systems, thereby opening new avenues for their extension to three dimensions.}